joergboe/MakeItSimple/README.md

 * The command line goals are executed in the designated order.
 * support of build modes 'run' and 'debug',
 * support of 4 warning levels
+* configurable project settings and warning options

 **Configuration**

+Project settings are stored in a separate file 'makefile.def':
 * Change the target by changing variables BINDIR and TARGET.
 * The source directories of the project are stored in variable SRCDIRS.
 * The include directories of the project are stored in variable INCDIRS

+Default warning options are overwritten with file 'makefile.warn':
 * The warning flags for compiler are stored in CXXWARN1, CXXWARN2 and CXXWARN3.

 The variables BUILD_MODE and WARN_LEVEL control the build mode and the warning level.